suzuki-hoge/hoge-works/README.md

 1: welcome to line-editor
 2:
 3: this work is coding practice with simple line editor creation
-4: if you are interested in line editor, check out linux "ed and vi"
+4: if you are interested in line editor, check out linux ed and vi
 5:
 6: good practice!